Minimum length uncertainty relations in the presence of dark energy: K a rolyh a zy's MLUR -- new perspectives

+The gauge invariant tensor perturbations (`gravitons') satisfy the transverse-traceless conditions, $h^{i}{}_{i}=0$, $\nabla_{i}h^{i}{}_{j} = 0$, where $\nabla_{i}$ is the covariant derivative for the three-dimensional metric $\gamma_{ij}$.
 Let us now switch back to spherical polar coordinates and consider a spherically symmetric perturbation, induced by the `birth' of a particle of mass $m$, at some time $\tau' < \tau_0$.
 Our ansatz for the perturbative part of the energy-momentum tensor $T'^{\mu}{}_{\nu}$ then takes the form

 where $\Theta$ is the Heaviside step function and all other components are zero.
 Strictly, Eq. (\ref{particle_ansatz}) models the birth of a particle, at $\tau = \tau'$, which remains at rest with respect to a comoving coordinate system at all later times.
 It also holds {\it approximately} for particles that are not subjected to extreme accelerations.
-In this case, dynamical tensor perturbations, which would otherwise lead to gravitational wave emission, may be neglected.
-In addition, we may set $B_{i} = h_{0i} = 0$ since, at linear order, vector perturbations are associated with vorticity in the cosmic fluid and do not arise in this scenario \cite{Uggla:2011jn,Christopherson:2011ra}.
+In this case, dynamical tensor perturbations, which would otherwise lead to gravitational wave emission, may be neglected. \footnote{Though we here confine our attention to non-relativistic particles, which may be considered as approximately comoving with the background expansion of the universe, and, hence, do not generate gravitational waves, this assumption may break down in the very early universe, close to the end of the inflationary era, when densities and pressures were far higher than at the present epoch.
+Thus, it is interesting to note that, in MLUR scenarios, the dispersion relation for gravitational waves may be modified, leading to potentially measurable MLUR-induced effects on the background power spectrum, as shown in \cite{Cai:2007xr,Cai:2014hja}.} In addition, we may set $B_{i} = h_{0i} = 0$ since, at linear order, vector perturbations are associated with vorticity in the cosmic fluid and do not arise in this scenario \cite{Christopherson:2011ra}.

 The full evolution of the scalar and tensor-type perturbations for the birth of a point-like mass may be determined by following a procedure analogous to that used in \cite{Lake:2011aa}, though such a detailed treatment is unnecessary for our current purposes.
 Instead, we note that the covariant metric (\ref{FLRW_metric-covariant}) contains four extraneous degrees of freedom associated with coordinate invariance.
 In the Newtonian gauge, which holds {\it approximately} for situations in which $h_{0i} \simeq 0$ and where wave-like tensor perturbations can be neglected, this `gauge' freedom may be used to diagonalise the perturbed metric, giving